viblo/pymunk/docs/src/showcase.rst

 -----------

-If you use Pymunk in a published work and want to cite it, below is a bibtex example (feel free to modify to fit your style, and make sure to modify the version number/year):
+If you use Pymunk in a published work and want to cite it, below is a bibtex example.
+Feel free to modify to fit your style.
+(Make sure to modify the version number if included.):

 .. code-block:: bibtex

   @misc{pymunk,
     author = {Victor Blomqvist},
-    title = {Pymunk: A easy-to-use pythonic rigid body 2d physics library (version 5.7.0)}, year = {2020},
+    title = {Pymunk: A easy-to-use pythonic rigid body 2d physics library (version 5.7.0)}, year = {2011},
     url = {https://www.pymunk.org},
   }